Active Learning Based Sampling for High-Dimensional Nonlinear Partial Differential Equations: Numerical Experiment

 \subsection{Poisson's Equation}

-In this example, we will show that adaptive sampling is compatible with some recent frameworks, such as DRM\cite{Deep_Ritz}, DGM\cite{other3}, and WAN\cite{WAN}.
-To this end, we consider a 2D Poisson's equation: Find $u(x, y)$ such that
+In this example, we will show that adaptive sampling is compatible with some recent frameworks: the Deep Ritz Method (DRM)\cite{Deep_Ritz}, the Deep Galerkin Method (DGM)\cite{other3}, and the Weak Adversarial Networks (WAN)\cite{WAN}.
+We still use residual errors to define the sampling distribution and use Algorithm \ref{alg:Self-normalized Sampling} to sample training points for all frameworks.
+To this end, we consider a 2D Poisson's equation: find $u(x, y)$ such that

 The exact solution is given by $u(x, y) = \min\{x^2, (1-x)^2\}$.
 All models are trained for 300 seconds in NVIDIA Quadro P1000 Graphics Card.
 Each framework without and with adaptive sampling both have 30 trials to approximate the PDE.
 The error obtained with adaptive sampling is compared with the error obtained without adaptive sampling to test if adaptive sampling is compatible with various frameworks to lower the error.
 Note that, in different trials, different random seeds are used.
-Moreover, in the $k$-th trial, the same torch random seed is used with and without adaptive sampling, which implies that the networks are initialized with same parameters.
+Moreover, in the $k$-th trial, the same torch random seed is used with and without adaptive sampling, which implies that the networks are initialized with the same parameters.
 In this test, ResNet \cite{he2015deep} with 4 residual blocks is used with Tanh as activation functions.
 Each epoch has 1024 uniform points on the boundary and in the domain respectively for training.
 Moreover, instead of numerical differentiation, Pytorch Autograd is utilized to evaluate derivatives.

 Table \ref{table:7} shows statistics of $\ell_2$ errors obtained in 30 trials without and with adaptive sampling.
-Figure \ref{fig:5.4} shows the average $\ell_2$ error of 30 trials versus time in seconds for DGM, DRM, and WAN respectively with and without adaptive sampling.
+Figure \ref{fig:5.111} shows the comparison of the five lowest $\ell_2$ error curves obtained with and without adaptive sampling in 30 trials versus time in seconds for DGM, DRM, and WAN respectively.
 These results clearly show that adaptive sampling is compatible with all three frameworks.
 The errors obtained with adaptive sampling are lower than those without adaptive sampling.
 Note that, as observed in previous high-dimensional examples, the advantage of adaptive sampling becomes more significant when the dimension is high.